Jaguar Land Rover halts production because of chip shortage

 The announcement is the latest to highlight the challenge the intensifying chip shortage poses to the global auto industry, which is building vehicles that are starting to resemble computers on wheels.

 General Motors and Ford said earlier this month they were being forced to cut production at their North American factories because of tightening chip supplies.
-Other marques like Fiat Chrysler, now Stellantis, Volkswagen and Honda have also been hit hard by the semiconductor shortage.
+Other marques like Fiat Chrysler, now Stellantis, Volkswagen, Nissan and Honda have also been hit hard by the semiconductor shortage.

 Tightening chip shortages have been rippling through various markets since last summer.
 As the coronavirus pandemic erupted in early 2020, chip factories started shutting down, particularly in Asia, where much of global semiconductor production is based.
 By the time they started to reopen, there was big a backlog of orders to fill.